SkyXJW/An-Improved-Version-of-HPCC-Simulater/README.md

 # An Improved Version of HPCC simulation (2026.1)
 This is an improved simulator for [HPCC: High Precision Congestion Control (SIGCOMM' 2019)](https://rmiao.github.io/publications/hpcc-li.pdf).
-We add some functions based original [HPCC repo](https://github.com/alibaba-edu/High-Precision-Congestion-Control).
+We add some functions based on the original [HPCC repo](https://github.com/alibaba-edu/High-Precision-Congestion-Control).

 ## Results Comparison between Ours and Paper's
 Below is a comparison of our simulation results with those presented in the paper.